-|Where DBA Lawyers drafted the original loan||1,200||Hourly rates|
+|Where DBA Lawyers drafted the original loan||$1,200||Hourly rates|

-|DBA Lawyers did NOT draft the loan||1,600||Hourly rates|
+|Where DBA Lawyers did NOT draft the original loan||$1,600||Hourly rates|

 Why change the terms of a related party loan?

-Those who are concerned might consider changing the terms of the related party loan to replicate the safe harbour guidelines or to ensure that the parties are in the same position they would have been in had they dealt at arm’s length.
+Those who are concerned their related party loan is not on arm’s length terms might consider changing the terms to replicate the safe harbour guidelines or to ensure that the parties are in the same position they would have been in had they dealt at arm’s length.